MiraGeoscience/geoapps/docs/content/apps/data_interpolation.rst

     app.out_mode.disabled = True
     app.out_panel

-Create a new ``BlockModel`` object to transfer data onto.
-Useful for merging EM1D inversion results.

 - **Name**: Name assigned to the new ``BlockModel`` object.
 - **Lateral Extent**: Use an object (usually the ``Source`` object) to determine the horizontal extent of the new grid.